 Method

-We identified a representative sample of the biology literature and undertook classic content analysis based on our development of two reliable content analytic schemes.
+We identified a balanced and representative sample of the biology literature and undertook classic content analysis based on our development of two reliable content analytic schemes.

+Choosing a sample of the literature to study is a complex question, particularly when seeking to study a previous unstudied phenomenon.
+The overall aim of our work is to inform a process of policymaking, a “design” literature in our language above, to improve the treatment of software in science.
 We chose to confine our analysis to a single domain, trading off broad scientific coverage against achieving a larger sample size.
 Biology is a key and leading domain for the importance of software in science, given the importance of computerized data analysis and the rise of bioinformatics.
 Some of the most well cited papers of any kind in any science are biology software related (Science Watch, 2003).
 Since we are interested in contemporary practices, we further confined our sample frame to articles published between 2000 and 2010 (the last complete year when we took the sample).
+We are seeking to understand the diversity of software mentions in the literature, hoping eventually to influence practice towards better practices.
+Overall we think it likely that scientists are influenced by what they read and the perceived status of what they read.
+Scientific attention is concentrated towards certain journals, albeit different journals in different fields (and subfields); overall the hierarchy of scientific journals forms a non-normal, exponential-like distribution, such as in Bradford’s law (Bradford, 1934; Brookes, 1985).
+Such distributions are difficult to sample from: there is no “typical” item in such a distribution.
+It would be problematic to only study widely read (“top”) journals, but equally problematic to study only less well-read journals.
+In the end we sought to study a sample balanced for overall coverage and likely influence.

-We identified a set of 18 biology-related subject headings in biology using the 2010 ISI Web of Science Impact Factor Report.
-We took all of the 1,455 journals included in these headings and sorted them by their impact factor.
-Previous research has found differences in practices between higher and lower quality journals (e.g., Stodden, Guo, & Ma, 2013).
-Thus, in order to weight the sample towards higher quality journals, and to enable us to assess differences in practices related to journal quality, we divided our journal list into three groups: the first group of journals included those ranked 1 through 10 (10 journals), the second had those ranked 11-110 (100 journals), and the third had the rest those ranked 111-1455 (1,345 journals).
+We identified a set of 18 biology-related subject headings in biology using the 2010 ISI Web of Science..
+We took all of the 1,455 journals included in these headings and sorted them by their journal impact factor.
+Previous research has found differences in practices between higher and lower impact factors (e.g., Stodden, Guo, & Ma, 2013) and journal impact factor seemed an appropriate proxy for overall influence or breadth of readership.
+While there are many criticisms of journal impact factor, particularly for assessing influence of specific articles or authors, the journal unit of analysis is well suited for our study since the policies of journals seem likely to affect the form of articles.
+Thus, in order to weight the sample towards more widely read journals we divided our journal list into three groups: the first group of journals included those ranked 1 through 10 (10 journals), the second had those ranked 11-110 (100 journals), and the third had the rest those ranked 111-1455 (1,345 journals).
 We combined the journals with the years (2000-2010) and weeks (1-51) to yield a sampling frame that covered each of the journals across the whole time period (2000-01 through 2010-52).
 We then randomly selected 90 journal-year-week tuples for each strata.
 We worked through this list taking the first 30 issues listed that appeared to be from journals that publish original research, as opposed to review journals.